Humidity: Other important facts

 Similarly, during summer in humid climates a great deal of liquid water condenses from air cooled in air conditioners.
 Warmer air is cooled below its dew point, and the excess water vapor condenses.
 This phenomenon is the same as that which causes water droplets to form on the outside of a cup containing an ice-cold drink.

 A useful rule of thumb is that the maximum absolute humidity doubles for every 20 F-change increase in temperature.
 Thus, the relative humidity will drop by a factor of 2 for each 20 F-change increase in temperature, assuming conservation of absolute moisture.
 For example, in the range of normal temperatures, air at 68 F and 50% relative humidity will become saturated if cooled to 50 F, its dew point, and 41 F air at 80% relative humidity warmed to 68 F will have a relative humidity of only 29% and feel dry.
 By comparison, thermal comfort standard ASHRAE 55 requires systems designed to control humidity to maintain a dew point of 16.8 C though no lower humidity limit is established.

 Water vapor is a lighter gas than other gaseous components of air at the same temperature, so humid air will tend to rise by natural convection.
 This is a mechanism behind thunderstorms and other weather phenomena.
 Relative humidity is often mentioned in weather forecasts and reports, as it is an indicator of the likelihood of dew, or fog.
 In hot summer weather, it also increases the apparent temperature to humans (and other animals) by hindering the evaporation of perspiration from the skin as the relative humidity rises.
 This effect is calculated as the heat index or humidex.

-A device used to measure humidity is called a hygrometer; one used to regulate it is called a humidistat, or sometimes hygrostat.
+A device used to measure humidity is called a hygrometer (not to be confused with Hydrometer); one used to regulate it is called a humidistat, or sometimes hygrostat.
 These are analogous to a thermometer and thermostat for temperature, respectively.